 Is cosmetic facial surgery covered by private medical insurance?

-Private medical insurance does not usually cover the cost of surgery to enhance aesthetic appearance.
+Private medical insurance does not usually cover the cost of surgery to enhance cosmetic appearance.
 If you would like to learn about the finance options available, contact us today and speak to a patient coordinator to get the options for funding your procedure.

 What type of anaesthesia is used for facial plastic surgery?